 Since the end of the 1800s, international tourism, especially the English and Russian ones, have elected this wonderful land as a favorite tourist destination.
+Evidence of this golden age can still be seen: lavish villas, lush gardens, rows of palm trees and international notoriety.

 Since then Sanremo has been transformed and today, in addition to being an ideal city for summer and seaside tourism, it is one popular destination all year round.